Rachel Berkey and Patti Dykstra – Thimble Collection

 Launched in 2016, the mother-daughter duo’s Thimble Collection provides a life-changing twist for the 20 grandmothers and moms who construct the practical, fun, often reversible children’s apparel.
 The adorable dresses and rompers and tees—and for now, face masks—are sold online, in boutiques, and, as of late last year, in the J Crew children’s section.

-Patti, who lives near Grand Rapids, Michigan, leapt at the chance to work with Rachel, her fourth of five children.
+Patti, who lives near Grand Rapids, Michigan, leaped at the chance to work with Rachel, her fourth of five children.
 Rachel had lived on the East Coast for several years, and Patti missed her daughter and their relationship.

 And, like many of us with grown kids, Patti often wondered what was next for her.
 “I’d enjoyed running a creative business,” she says, “and I liked being acknowledged for what I could do.”